BigBIueWhale/sanwu_lasers_magnet_connector/README.md

 I use the `.stl` file to view the design in `Microsoft Paint 3d`, I then uploaded the `.step` file as-is to `Xometry` website.

-I chose standard stainless steel [settings in the website](./docs/xometry_order_settings.png) with the lowest tolerance quality.
+I chose standard stainless steel [settings in the website](./docs/xometry_order_settings.png) with a low requirement for tolerance.

 The reason I chose such a low tolerance quality is that I'm using super glue and I made the holes slightly bigger than they need to be, so it's fine.
-Also, I want the CNC machine to just do everything automatically to avoice human error.
+Also, I want the CNC machine to just do everything automatically to avoid human error.

 # Threads